loispe/LED_Clock/readme.md

 ## Software
 I don't have any detailed plans for the software design yet.
 My only goal is to find a somewhat nice and clean way of manipulating the bit strings for driving the LEDs

+## Error Log
+* CS (Pin 14) of uC not connected to programming interface
+* /SCLR (Pin 13) of all shift registers is not connected to GND (free floating).
+Since the clock was working back in 2017 it does not seem to effect the operation of the registers, nevertheless this is not ideal and should be fixed